Ministry Renovates 2,377 Houses, Flats In Islamabad - UrduPoint

 To a question, he said the Ministry of Housing and Works has allocated an amount of Rs 5.80 million in the current financial year 2023-2024 for electricity bills of Qasr-e-Naz Lodge, South Zone Karachi due to financial constraints.

-“Out of the total Rs 5.80 million, only an amount of Rs 0.87 million have been released at the rate of 15 percent in this regard so far," he added.
+“Out of the total Rs 5.80 million, only an amount of Rs 0.87 million has been released at the rate of 15 per cent in this regard so far," he added.